Freakwill/pyrimidine/docs/source/Home.md

-In fact, a container is treated as a special algebraic system.
+In fact, a container (so a population in GA) is treated as a special algebraic system.
+For this reason, we call it algebra-oriental design.